 - Hand warmers just in case.

 - Roof Rack for skis so they’re not piled up next to you in bed.

 - Compressible Pillows for the best sleep ever before big days.

 - Merino wool clothing layers for everything down to the underwear.
 You can wear it for days without showing signs of sweat or stink.

 Hiking is a perfect activity to pair up with car camping because hiking trails are often clustered within a wilderness area.
 To maximize your adventure, giving yourself multiple days for multiple trails just makes sense.

 A few summers ago, a few close friends of mine were frothing over the North Cascades in Washington.
 We planned to take a few days to explore them deeper.
 When we mapped out our ideal trail it included some days camping in tents and some days in the car on the in-between days.
-We filled up the car, brought all our car camping essentials except for groceries.
+We filled up the car, and brought all our car camping essentials except for groceries.
 We figured we could purchase them closer to our destination.
-Regrettably, we came to find that there were no grocery stores and only a family owned convenience store within the radius we were hoping to spend time in.
+Regrettably, we came to find that there were no grocery stores and only a family-owned convenience store within the radius in which we were hoping to spend time.